Hello!

 Paul used Hebrew imagery to illustrate this all-important work.
 In Romans (2:28-29) he talked about circumcision of the heart.
 To the Jews removal of the male foreskin set them apart or made them holy.
 Paul spoke of the carnality of such ideas.
 True circumcision is not physical or external.
 It is the removal of the flesh (the self), and it is the work of God.

 Moses’ encounter with the Lord at the burning bush foreshadowed this concept.
 God showed Himself as a bush that was on fire yet not consumed.
 This image speaks of God’s nature, one who consumes us, yet we remain.
 The Lord told Moses to take off his shoes.
 They were most likely leather sandals.
 It is through the removal of the flesh we experience the reality of God’s presence, for the flesh cannot perceive or know God.
 It is the essence of blindness.
 Circumcision is of the heart.
-It is a New Covenant purity that the carnal mind of the flesh can not grasp.
+It is a New Covenant purity that the carnal mind of the flesh cannot grasp.

 We tend to look at Christian purity as avoiding worldly things.
 Just as the ancient Hebrews, we believe we keep our lives clean by disassociating ourselves from unclean things.
 They would not touch certain things such as unclean animals, dead bodies, and gentiles.
 If they touched something unclean, they would perform a ritual to restore their purity.